pnuu/sky-cam/README.md

 Two template scripts are provided with the source code, namely "sky-cam.sh" and "sky-cam_day.sh".
 These scripts can be used to control separately which stacks are saved at different time.
 For example, for TLEs and meteors, the interesting stuff happens at night, and these images are saved.
 Even if the day time images are not interesting in the sense of observation of these phenomena, the software can be used to save weather camera data to be used in web page with a consant filename, and the disks won't be filled with images.

+There are also various other scripts under utils/ directory, which are still undocumented.